jallanxjallan/onemanairforce/adaptation/scenes/with_mbah_marijan.md

 ---
+category: present
+date: 2 August 1988
+name: With Mbah Marijan
 status: omit
+synopsis: '''Cameron and Muharto visit a guru on Mount Merapi to seek spiritual support for the success of their investigation.'''
 title: With Mbah Marijan
-date: 2 August 1988
-category: present
-synopsis: Cameron and Muharto visit a guru on Mount Merapi to seek spiritual support for the success of their investigation.

 ---

 Cameron accompanies Muharto to a village on the upper slopes of the Merapi volcano to meet Muharto's spiritual advisor, Mbah Maridjan.
 The three hike the steep incline to a shrine;